henri/spb/README.md

   set -x export https_proxy "https://proxy.server:port"

 ```
 If you would like to use a proxy when checking for updates, it is reccomded that you either add the enviroment varables to your crontab (or automation system of choice) or create a custom update wrapper script which adds the proxy varables to your enviroment so they are respected during the update process.
-Editing the update script to do this is not reccomedned as during the update proces any changes made to that file will be removed.
+Editing the included update script should be avoided because during the update proces any changes made to that file will be removed.

 <br/>